sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 > - Wood

 #### Masked Blend & Alpha Clip
 Used to make some parts invisible and others visible.
-The invisible parts are not rendered at all.
+The invisible parts aren't rendered at all.
 Only needs black and white, however if gray values are in the control texture a clip threshold value (which is per default set but can be changed) decides what counts as black and what as white.

 > [!example] Masked Blend & Alpha Clip Examples
 >